andrewluka/club-registry/README.md

 </li>

 <li>
 Settings seem to be a bit set in stone, and this could be changed.
-People who use the program should be able to choose a theme, change locale, etc.
+People who use the program should be able to choose a theme, change language, etc.
 </li>

 </ul>